dlang-community/SDLang-D/HOWTO.md

 import sdlang;
 ```

-If you're not using DUB, then you must also include the path the SDLang-D sources when you compile:
+If you're not using DUB, then you must also include the paths to the sources of SDLang-D and its dependencies when you compile:

 ```
-rdmd --build-only -I{path to sdlang}/src -I{path to libInputVisitor}/src {other flags} yourProgram.d
+rdmd --build-only -I{path to sdlang}/src -I{path to libInputVisitor} -I{path to TaggedAlgebraic}/source {other flags} yourProgram.d
 ```

 Example